heste023/github.io/_posts/2024-06-08-how-we-should-analyze-student-retention-problems.md

 Let's say that we have a measure of student success, first-semester GPA, and also a measure reflecting a student's first-semester involvement, and we'd like to estimate the relationship between the two.

-	$First Semester GPA = f(Involvement, U)$
+	First Semester GPA = f(Involvement, U)

-$U$ in this case stands for "unobserved," acknowledging that first-semester GPA is impacted not just by a student's academic and social involvement, but also other factors that we do not have measured.
+U in this case stands for "unobserved," acknowledging that first-semester GPA is impacted not just by a student's academic and social involvement, but also other factors that we do not have measured.
 We could also write it like this:

-	$First Semester GPA = \beta Involvement + U$
+	First Semester GPA = β Involvement + U

-Translated: first-semester GPA is a proportion of $Involvement$ plus the influence of other, unobserved causes.
+Translated: first-semester GPA is a proportion of Involvement plus the influence of other, unobserved causes.

 We will also want to define a DAG for our analysis that makes the causal structure explicit.
 We can use the ggdag package in R for this: